Corporate governance report 2018

 The Finance Committee

 - Göran Grosskopf, Chairman

 - Fredrik Paulsson

 The Finance Committee has the mandate to make decisions in between Board meetings on financial matters such as currency, interest and investment positions in accordance with the Finance Policy established by the Board of Directors.
-The Finance Committee reports decisions made at the next Board meeting.
-Executive management representatives give reports to the Finance Committee meetings.
-The Finance Committee met thirteen times during 2017.
+Representatives of executive management give reports on relevant issues at Finance Committee meetings.
+The Finance Committee met eight times during 2018.
 The Finance Committee regularly reports to the Board of Directors.